 “I have panic attacks and asthma and this morning I was having trouble breathing I got my calmigo out and started to use it I have been using it regularly three times a day trying to feel better. it has not done anything for me.
 I cannot smell the scent also if I just meditate and learn how to breathe deep it works better and a lot cheaper.
 I really really wanted it to work.
 To pay that much money when you don't have it you really do want it to work.”

-There are several types of tea which are actually clinically shown to help drinkers relax.
+There are ingredients that are clinically shown to help support relaxation.

 Green tea was shown in a 2017 clinical trial to significantly reduce stress levels, and has been used to promote mental and physical wellness for centuries.